 Each year, faculty and administrators are invited to nominate a faculty member who has made sustained and outstanding contributions to medical student education.
 Stevermer was described by a nominator as “a consistent model of a physician who is able to elevate and educate everyone he comes into contact with. … His impact on his patients and students is immense, and he has transformed and improved the lives and careers of many.”

-Stevermer also has had a strong influence in the Rural Track program and has been a significant residency faculty member for Family Medicine residents at the Callaway Family Medicine Clinic in Fulton, Missouri.
+Stevermer also has had a strong influence in the Rural Scholars program and has been a significant residency faculty member for Family Medicine residents at the Callaway Family Medicine Clinic in Fulton, Missouri.
 He was applauded for demonstrating the essence of the Jane Hickman Teaching Award through his commitment to patients, students, residents, fellow physicians and other members of the health care team.

 Four physicians who work with Springfield Clinical Campus students received awards.
 Rex Taber, MD, received the Morton Clinical Teacher Award.
 Minh-Thu Le, MD, and Diane Lipscomb, MD, were awarded the Outstanding Clerkship Curriculum Innovation: Child Health Award.
 Karthik Vadamalai won the Outstanding Clinical Educator Award.
 The awards were presented in Springfield by David Haustein, MD, the associate dean of the Springfield Clinical Campus.